youben11/youbix/README.md

 Youbix is a simple kernel developed (and still in dev) for learning purposes.
 If you are new to kernel development then you may find it useful as the code is well documented.

 ### Why Youbix ?
-Since all powerful kernel end this way ;) youbix was a good choice.
+Since all powerful kernels end this way ;) youbix was a good choice.

 ### Architecture

 The Youbix kernel support the x86 architecture but depend mostly on the [8259 PIC](https://en.wikipedia.org/wiki/Intel_8259).
-It should run without problem on i386 machines.
+It should run without problem on an i386 machine.

+Because of the PIC dependency, we have introduced a version which deal with the hardware not via interrupt but via polling.
+It should run properly on modern machines that use [APIC](https://wiki.osdev.org/APIC) and don't emulate the 8259 PIC.
+This version was tested on an x86_64 machine.

 ### Building the Youbix kernel
 #### Requirements